 This evolving list focuses primarily on major domestic U.S. conferences and meetings of the HIV workforce, but includes several of the more significant international meetings as well.

 23rd International AIDS Conference (AIDS 2020): ONLINE-ONLY.
 The in-person conference in San Francisco and Oakland, California, slated for July 6-10, was cancelled.
-Timing and logistics of the virtual meeting are TBA, but the organizers have confirmed the addition of a COVID-19 focused conference beginning on the final day of AIDS 2020.
+The meeting is taking place this week (July 6-9); we are covering clinically relevant science highlights.

 ACTHIV 2020: POSTPONED.
 The new meeting dates are Aug.
 20-22, 2020 (formerly April 16-18).
 Organizers still plan to hold an in-person meeting in Chicago, Illinois.